ekairos/studiofx/README.md

 - Demo Reel on Home Page
 - About page prensenting services and team
+- Address on googleMap for location
+- Contact Forms

 ### Features to add

 - Portfolio gallery viewer
-- Address on googleMap for location
-- Contact Form

 ## Tech used